httpsterio/gotempo/README.md

 ## ITGmania overlay

-gotempo can drive `gotempo.lua`, a Simply Love theme module that draws your heart rate on ITGmania's gameplay screen.
+gotempo can drive [gotempo-sl-module](https://github.com/httpsterio/gotempo-sl-module), a Simply Love theme module that draws your heart rate on ITGmania's gameplay screen and over the density graph on the evaluation screen.
 Install the module, then set one key in `config.json` to its full path:

 ```json
 "itgmania_module": "/home/you/.itgmania/Themes/Simply Love/Modules/gotempo.lua"